cornell-brg/torng-uecgra-scripts-hpca2021/uecgra-analytical-model/README.md

 You can run the following types of tasks with the models in this
 directory:

-- Plot the
+- Plotting and Visualizing the DFGs
+- Exhaustive Search of Voltage/Frequency Configuration Space
+- Compiler Power-Mapping Pass

 Getting Started
 --------------------------------------------------------------------------

-To get started, make sure your environment is set up with the following python packages:
+Make sure your environment is set up with the following python
+packages:

     % mkdir $HOME/venv
     % python3 -m venv $HOME/venv